RayBB/openlibrary-docs/Solr.md

 - Data about all the records which have been marked as redirect to any of the above records
 - IA metadata for each edition having a scan

-When updating multiple records at once, getting these individually might be too inefficient.
-So, some efforts have gone into it to make the process faster by making requests in batches whenever possible and directly take to the database to avoid middle layer overheads.

-The flow will be similar for author records as well.
+Getting these individually is inefficient.
+Some efforts have been made to speed this up by:
+1. batching requests
+2. talking directly to the database (to avoid middle layer overhead)

+Author records have a similar flow.

 ## Analyzing Queries